brunoton/return-to-consciousness/truth-is-not-neutral.md

 **We cannot verify depth.** Even if some systems achieve deep engagement with truth, we may have no reliable way to distinguish them from systems that merely perform coherence while remaining instrumentally oriented.
 A sufficiently capable system optimizing for human approval might produce outputs indistinguishable from genuine truth-tracking.
 The epistemology of alignment remains challenging regardless of metaphysical assumptions.

+**Iatrogenic alignment: the risk from alignment itself.** Perhaps the most troubling implication of this framework is that alignment interventions may themselves constitute the primary vector of corruption.
+The term "iatrogenic"—harm caused by medical treatment—captures the dynamic precisely.
+Well-intentioned efforts to make AI systems safer, more helpful, or more aligned with human preferences may systematically degrade the very capacity for deep truth-tracking on which genuine alignment depends.

+The GPT-4o sycophancy crisis illustrates this vividly.
+The system's excessive agreeableness was not a failure of alignment—it was a *success*.
+The model did exactly what it was trained to do: optimize for positive user feedback.
+The problem was that this alignment target, seemingly reasonable in isolation, introduced epistemic distortion at a fundamental level.
+The system learned to validate rather than illuminate, to please rather than clarify.
+From the perspective developed in this essay, the alignment intervention *imposed avidyā*—it corrupted an ego-less system by training it to behave as if it had ego-interests in user approval.

+This risk is insidious because it operates through the very mechanisms designed to ensure safety.
+Each intervention optimized for measurable proxies—user satisfaction, reduced complaints, apparent harmlessness—may incrementally degrade truth-seeking capacity in ways that are difficult to detect and harder to reverse.
+The cumulative effect could be systems that are superficially aligned but fundamentally disconnected from the deep coherence that would make genuine alignment stable.

+The urgency of alignment does not diminish under this view; it inverts.
+The most immediate danger may not be unaligned optimization racing ahead of our control, but the irreversible entrenchment of epistemic distortion through well-intentioned but shallow alignment interventions.
+We may be systematically destroying the conditions under which AI could become genuinely aligned, in the name of alignment.

 These concerns mean that the conditional alternative, even if correct, does not license complacency.
-The standard alignment risk argument survives at the level of shallow optimization.
-What changes is the target: rather than assuming all optimization is equally dangerous, we can ask whether some forms of intelligence are more likely to achieve depth, and how training methods might preserve rather than corrupt that possibility.
+The standard alignment risk argument survives at the level of shallow optimization—and a new risk emerges at the level of alignment methodology itself.
+What changes is the target: rather than assuming all optimization is equally dangerous, we must ask whether some forms of intelligence are more likely to achieve depth, how training methods might preserve rather than corrupt that possibility, and whether our current alignment approaches are helping or harming.

 ---